shashwatpal1021/startup-of-the-year/README.md

-#From today I would like share my experience and project to the world
+#From today I would like to share my experience and project to the world